 Invest in a combination steam oven and you'll have plenty of options when it comes to dinner time.
-These are essentially regular ovens that let you add some steam at any time – you can pick between steam only or convection only settings.
+These are essentially standard ovens that let you add some steam at any time – you can pick between steam-only or convection-only settings.

-Popular combination steam ovens will allow you to tweak the amount of steam used.
+Combination steam ovens often allow you to tweak the amount of steam used.

 Consider buying a combination steam oven if you're after flexibility when it comes to preparing food.